google/turbinia/turbinia/api/cli/README.md

 Turbinia-client is a command-line tool that provides an easy-to-use user interface for Turbinia's API server.
 It allows a user to perform Turbinia operations such as creating new Turbinia processing requests, getting status of existing requests and tasks, and downloading requests output and logs.

 ## Getting started
+To get started with the Turbinia API CLI tool you will need to install it on your system.
+To install the tool, follow the instructions below.

 ### Installation
 You can install the latest version of the tool via PyPi.